End-to-end-provenance/End-to-end-provenance.github.io/RTools.md

 * The source code for *rdt* and *rdtLite* is contained in the *RDataTracker* [repository](https://github.com/End-to-end-provenance/RDataTracker).
 A script is run nightly to create separate repos for each tool to facilitate GitHub installations.
 If you’d like to see the long history of code development and issues for *rdt* and *rdtLite*, or enter new issues, please see the *RDataTracker* repository.

 * The *RDataTracker* repository contains the necessary files to build and install *rdt* and *rdtLite* and to run extensive regression tests using Apache Ant.
-To do this, clone the *RDataTracker* repo and see the file README_Build_and_Test.txt.
+To do this, clone the *RDataTracker* repo and see the file README_Build_and_Test.md.

 * The *provParseR* package facilitates access to the provenance information collected by rdt and rdtLite.
 The prov.parse function accepts this information as a string or file in extended PROV-JSON format and returns it as an R object.
 Access functions then extract the desired information from this object and returns it as a data frame.
 This package supports other packages and is not intended to be used directly.